| Safe Haskell | Safe-Inferred |

 You will probably want to use one of the safe functions like

-or simErrorHasBlockIO
+runSimHasBlockIO or simErrorHasBlockIO instead.

-simulations, should be passed to unsafeFromHasFS
+simulations, should be passed to unsafeFromHasFS.
+Technically, one could

-for the real file system, but then the resulting
+pass a HasFS for the real file system, but then the resulting

-would contain a mix of simulated functions and real functions,
+HasBlockIO would contain a mix of simulated functions and real functions,

 which is probably not what you want.